Hashir-Jamil/LongBox/README.md

 To launch the project:
 1. Go the presentation package in source.
-> LongBox / src / main / java / org / longbox / presntation
+> LongBox / src / main / java / org / longbox / presentation
-2. Go the authentication package inside presentaion.
+2. Go the authentication package inside presentation.
-> LongBox / src / main / java / org / longbox / presntation / authentication
+> LongBox / src / main / java / org / longbox / presentation / authentication
 3. Run the _AuthenticationPage.java_ file.
 This is the primary entry point into the project.

 Note: